oat-sa/taohub-articles/articles/Frontend/Architecture/coding-guide.md

 ```

 In this example two providers are defined, which have same `requestData` API method. `person` object does not request data directly and doesn't implement any data parsing logic, it just registers the appropriated provider and request data from it.
 This allows to decouple components, keep components small and easy testable.
+You can combine the provider with forwarding/delegation patterns and delegate some common routines to shared modules (i.e. authentication or validation).

 ### Components